flowchart TB

 |---|---|---|

-The matrix is the simplest way to remember why a competent head of HR has to be both strategic and operational, both people-oriented and process-oriented at once.
+The matrix is the simplest way to remember why a competent head of HR has to be both strategic and operational, both people- and process-oriented at once.

-- People are the only appreciating asset.
-Plant depreciates; brand can erode; people, well-managed, become more valuable each year.
+- People are the only appreciating asset — plant depreciates; well-managed people become more valuable each year.

-- Competitors can copy everything except culture.
-Strategy, technology and capital are imitable; the way 50,000 people work together is not.
+- Competitors can copy everything except culture — strategy, technology and capital are imitable; how 50,000 people work together is not.

-- Mistakes in hiring compound.
-A poor hire costs roughly six to nine months’ salary in direct and indirect cost; a poor hire at a senior level can cost a multiple of that.
+- Mistakes in hiring compound — a poor hire costs roughly 6–9 months’ salary in direct and indirect cost.

-- Engagement drives productivity.
-Gallup and similar engagement surveys consistently report that highly engaged business units outperform on profitability, customer ratings and safety.
+- Engagement drives productivity — Gallup studies show highly engaged units outperform on profitability, customer ratings and safety.

-- Compliance failures are now strategic risks.
-Sexual harassment, child labour, wage theft, data privacy — each can become a front-page reputation event in a single news cycle.
+- Compliance failures are now strategic risks — sexual harassment, child labour, wage theft, data privacy can become front-page reputation events.

 | Challenge | What it means in practice |